Her Majesty the Queen was born in Uccle on 20 January 1973. She is the daughter of Count and Countess Patrick d'Udekem d'Acoz.

 In 2018 Queen Mathilde became the Honorary President of the Federal Council for Sustainable Development.
 According to a royal tradition, the Queen became an Honorary Member of the Académie royale de Médécine de Belgique (ARMB) and a Protective Honorary Member of the Royal Academy of Medicine of Belgium (KAGB).

 The Queen is a member of the Schwab Foundation Board for Social Entrepreneurship.
 She was a United Nations Emissary for the International Year of Microcredit 2005, which focused in particular on financial inclusion and financial literacy.
 The Queen also attends the annual World Economic Forum in Davos.

 Belgian development cooperation is an important issue for the Queen.
 She has undertaken a number of humanitarian missions (mainly in Africa), highlighting areas such as children's rights, health issues, poverty reduction, education, good governance, the empowerment of women, HIV/AIDS and orphans (UNICEF/UNAIDS), and non-communicable diseases.

 The Queen is a greater believer in lifelong learning and as one of the World Economic Forum's Young Global Leaders has attended a number of leadership courses at the Harvard Kennedy School and Yale University.

-Besides Dutch and French, the Princess speaks English, Italian and some Spanish.
+Besides Dutch and French, the Queen speaks English, Italian and some Spanish.